Skip to content

 Note:

-When using FCM your app has to include com.google.firebase:firebase-messaging as a dependency.
+When using FCM your app must include com.google.firebase:firebase-messaging as a dependency.
 Snippets below use APIs provided by that library.

 For using FCM push configuration to work you have to obtain 2 string properties: